 Most Ukrainians are Christian, and many identify as either Catholic or Eastern Orthodox.
-For the latter, although the Orthodox Church of Ukraine is currently undergoing reforms, it is important to keep in mind that a Ukrainian refugee may follow the Julian calendar, meaning they celebrate major holidays such as Easter and Christmas at different times than when conventionally celebrated in the U.S.
+For the latter, although the Orthodox Church of Ukraine is currently undergoing reforms, it is important to keep in mind that a Ukrainian refugee may follow the Julian calendar, meaning they celebrate major holidays such as Easter and Christmas at different times than when conventionally celebrated elsewhere.